Rodrigo-NH/SmallTelemetryScript/README.md

 ## Use

+Rottary switch or Page button to change screens.

 Screen containing basic info and basic graphical elements (Attitude indicator; variometer; telemetry heartbeat and home arrow) 'h:' and 'y:' near home arrow are home distance and yaw respectively.
 Emergency to Error messages will be replicated at bottom of screen.
 The graphical elements are coded in a way making easy to customize position and size.
 Can be used to develop menu options to create/change screens.
 Pressing ENTER from this screen will load the configuration menu.
+Pressing and holding 'TELE' from this screen will display messages screen temporarily

 ![Main screen](https://raw.githubusercontent.com/Rodrigo-NH/SmallTelemetryScript/master/readmeassets/menu1.JPG)